 Taking a few moments now to think about how you'll put your boat to bed for the off season, as the days grow shorter and the ducks fly south, will pay dividends later.
-Whether this is your first or your 51st year winterizing your boat, all the know-how you need is available to you in "The Boater's Guide To Winterizing," a downloadable checklist to bring along to the boat with you.
+Whether this is your first or your 51st year winterizing your boat, all the know-how you need is available to you in "The Boater's Guide To Winterizing," a downloadable PDF to bring along to the boat with you.
 But before you go online, ask yourself a few questions:

 Where (And How) Do I Want To Store The Boat This Winter?

 This is the starting point for any winterizing plan.
 Options include everything from indoor heated storage, to in the water, or out back on the trailer under a tarp.
 Or perhaps you'd prefer to tow or ship your boat to Florida to use during a winter getaway?
 Other considerations include:

 - How secure is the location, be it a boatyard, storage lot, or private property?
 How accessible will it be?
 Who will transport the boat there?

 - How hard is it for you to personally check on the boat?

 - Who will perform any needed labor to winterize the boat?
 Does the yard place limits on DIY maintenance or outside contractors?